 § 6.
 Visitors who read half of one post and then get tired of The 100 Billionth Person and leave the site (and I know who you are) will be treated the same as people who walk out of a church service during the first hymn.
 Your IP address will be sent to Franklin Graham, son of the late Billy Graham, for followup and shaming.
 And roundly deserved, I say.

 § 7.
 When you use a mobile device to access The 100 Billionth Person, we may install a tiny data file on your device.
 This file is a harmless little app that runs in the background and uniquely identifies your device.
-Also, this app randomly disables one icon every day, until you reset all your icons by visiting The 100 Billionth Person again.
-It is a fun game, when you think about it, guessing which one of your icons will be the next one to go.
+Also, this app randomly disables one icon every day.
+It is a fun game, when you think about it, guessing which one of your icons will be the next to disappear.

 § 8.
 We do not sell your information to advertisers or commercial interests.
 We tried, but no one was interested.